IgniteUI/igniteui-docfx/en/components/grid_virtualization.md

 </div>
 <br/>
 <div>
-<button data-localize="stackblitz" class="stackblitz-btn" data-iframe-id="grid-sample-4-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
+<button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="grid-sample-4-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
 </div>

 To utilize this feature, you need to subscribe to the `onDataPreLoad` output so that you make the appropriate request based on the arguments received, as well as set the public `igxGrid` property `totalItemCount` with the respective information coming from the service.